Tutorial: How to Build a Progressive Web App (PWA) with Face Recognition and Speech Recognition

 With the startButton onclick-event, you can start and use the API.

-Finally, with updateCountry onchange-event you can select a desired language via a select box.
+Finally, with updateCountry onchange-event you can select the desired language via a select box.

 Place the code below at the bottom of index.html, so we can use the Web Speech API (see listing 9):